ethyca/fides/docs/fides/docs/fides_objects.md

         "warnings":[

         ],
+            // fatal errors.
+Here "system3" declared a dependence on datasets and systems
+            // that did not exist.
         "errors":[
-          "The referenced datasets missing_dataset_1,missing_dataset_2 were not found.", "The referenced datasets system2 were not found."
+          "The referenced datasets missing_dataset_1,missing_dataset_2 were not found.", "The referenced systems system2 were not found."
         ]
       }
     },